fahimehfarah/Tutorial-Fusion2023/README.md

 Applied Sciences (2018) and M.S. degree from the  ̊Abo Akademi (2020).
 He is currently working as Doctoral Candidate in Department of Computing, University of Turku since January 2022 and he is preparing his dissertation.Previously he was working as a Project Researcher in the same department since April 2021.
 His M.S. thesis topic was “Environmental damage assessment based on satellite imagery using machine learning”.
 His main research interests include Sensor Fusion, Artificial Intelligence and Software Engineering

 ---

-<h2 style="text-align: center;">Overview</h2>

----

-Sensor fusion technology is widely used in many real-world applications such as autonomous systems, pose estimation, video surveillance and remote sensing.
-The objective of this technology is to combine the data provided by the multiple sensors to achieve complementary information about the scene.
-Deep Learning (DL) has been successfully applied to a wide range of sensor fusion tasks showing state-of-the-art performance.
-The main reason is DL has a great potential in processing the multi-sensory data, which usually contains rich information in the raw data and is sensitive to training time as well as model size.
-However, the multisensor fusion approaches suffer from two challenges, which are (1) the feature extraction from various types of sensory data and (2) the selection of a suitable fusion level.

-In this tutorial, we will introduce the trend of DL-based fusion architectures: early, late and middle fusion.
-We will discuss how they are employed for different computer vision tasks: classification, detection and segmentation.
-We will talk about advantages and disadvantages of these architectures.
-The talk covers methods and principles behind these architectures in two popular case studies: autonomous ships and remote sensing.
-Finally, we will illustrate this taxonomy through relevant examples from the literature and will highlight existing open challenges and research directions that might inspire attendees to embark in the fascinating and promising area of DL-based fusion methods.
-Attendees to this tutorial will leave with a good sense of how deep learning can be used for multispectral, multiresolution and multisensor data fusion

----

-<h2 style="text-align: center;">Schedule</h2>

----
----

-<h2 style="text-align: center;">Resources</h2>

----
----